Fuerte Invincible and Fuerte San Diego, The Forts on Avenida del Puerto

-In the colonial times it is important to remember that there were no banks.
-Each rich family had to protect their treasures on their own.
+In colonial times it is important to remember that there were no banks to hold cash and treasures.
+Each rich family had to protect their riches on their own.
 When pillagers and pirates attacked these cities they went directly for the houses of the rich and the churches were important wealth and artifacts were stored.
 This was the purpose of the high walled Fuerte Invincible.

 Fuerte San Diego

 Fuerte San Diego was the 3rd fort entering Rio Ozama.
 This curved fort was also a busy port of entry for the Colonial City of Santo Domingo.
 It was a very important part of protecting the walled city from attack from marauders entering the Rio Ozama from the Caribbean Sea.

 The main part of the fort was destroyed in 1886 to extend the ports.
 The beautiful fort was reconstructed when the work on the Malecon was finished.
 The original base of Fort San Diego was discovered during archaeological excavations.

 All that stands now is a small part of the fort in the center of la Avenida del Puerto, a few remnants of the walls of the fort and the rebuilt Puerta San Diego.

 Puerta de San Diego

 In front of the beautiful Puerta de San Diego / Door of San Diego (dated 1549), also called Puerta de la Mar.

 The large stone pillared entrance Puerta de San Diego was completely restored in 1978.
 Above the door are 3 shields known as escudos.
 The Shield of the King / El Escudo del Rey, Shield of Hispaniola / Escudo de la Isla La Española and the Shield of Santo Domingo / el Escudo de la Ciudad de Santo Domingo.